Working Papers

 2025

 Can a central bank tighten monetary policy and real interest rates fall under monetary dominance?
-Introducing endogenous capital into the New Keynesian model allows real interest rates to move in any direction at the impact of a positive persistent monetary policy shock.
+Introducing endogenous capital into the New Keynesian model allows real interest rates to move in either direction at the impact of a positive and persistent monetary policy shock.
 This raises concerns that the real interest rate channel is only observational — not structural — in these models.
 This paper demonstrates that the puzzle goes beyond capital.
-It emerges when the elasticity of an endogenous state variable to a persistent shock is high enough to sink inflation expectations, inducing the endogenous (or systematic) component of the monetary policy rule to sufficiently offset its exogenous component.
-The channel is indeed structural, but conventional definitions of the natural interest rate (r-star) and real interest rate gap can be misleading, particularly following events that significantly disrupt investment, such as pandemics, financial crises or trade wars.
-As an alternative sign-consistent gauge of the monetary policy stance, I propose the real interest rate gap that neutralizes the effect of shocks on endogenous state variables.
-From 1965Q1 to 2023Q3, it was often a better predictor of future inflation and helped telling the history of monetary policy in the United States.
+It emerges when the elasticity of an endogenous state variable to a persistent shock is high enough to depress inflation expectations, inducing the endogenous (or systematic) component of the monetary policy rule to sufficiently offset its exogenous component.
+The channel is indeed structural, but conventional short-run definitions of the natural interest rate (r-star) and the real interest rate gap can be misleading, particularly following events that significantly disrupt investment, such as pandemics, financial crises, or trade wars.
+As an alternative, sign-consistent gauge of the monetary policy stance, I propose the real interest rate gap that neutralizes the effect of shocks on endogenous state variables.
+From 1965Q1 to 2023Q3, it was often a better predictor of future inflation and helped to recount the history of monetary policy in the United States.

 2024